AlexNanut/Employee-Tracker/README.md

 ## What I Learned
 1. How to build a command-line application from scratch to manage an employee database, using Node.js, Inquirer, and MySQL.
 2. Creating a lengthly content management systems (CMS).
-3. Create direct and coherent walkthrough video that demonstrates the interfaces functionality and acceptance criteria + BONUS acceptance criteria.
+3. Create a walkthrough video that demonstrates the interfaces functionality and acceptance criteria.